On this page

 - Someone speaks for them and/or they are not free to come and go as they please

-- Have Tattoos/branding related to being property/owned by trafficker (depersonalization)
+- Have tattoos/branding related to being property/owned by trafficker (depersonalization)

-- Victims are trauma-bonded to their trafficker / feel they can’t live without their trafficker
+- Victims are trauma-bonded to their trafficker/feel they can’t live without their trafficker

 - Show signs of physical abuse